accsensors/astr/README.md

 library(astr)
 ```

-Two functions are used to read log files into R: read_ast_header and
+Two functions are used to read log files into R: `read_ast_header` and
-read_ast_log.
-These functions work for UPASv2, UPASv2x, and Home Health
+`read_ast_log`.
+These functions work for UPASv2, UPASv2x, and Home
-Box (HHB) log files.
-To view the documentation for these two functions,
+Health Box (HHB) log files.
+To view the documentation for these two
-use either of the following commands:
+functions, use either of the following commands:

 ``` r
 ?read_ast_header